Greatest happiness principle

 The principle is better suited for judging general rules, such as the rule that mothers should care for their sick children.
 It is fairly evident that adherence to this rule will add to the happiness of a great number.
 Following such rules is then morally correct, even if consequences might be negative in a particular case.
 This variant is known as 'Rule-Utilitarianism'.

 When applied to public policy the principle is also called 'Political Utilitarianism' and holds that institutions, laws and social policy should maximize happiness.
 Bentham used the greatest happiness principle in that way and discussed the implications of that principle for property laws and the death penalty.
-Interest in such applications is rising these days.
-On this ground Layard (2005) pleas for higher income tax and more investment in mental health care.
+Interest in such applications is rising today.
+Layard (2005) on these grounds pleas for higher income tax and more investment in mental health care.

 In political utilitarianism, the focus is typically on average happiness.
 One can also give priority to the happiness of the least happy (negative utilitarianism) or to reducing inequality in happiness (egalitarian utilitarianism).
 An empirical analysis by Ott (2005) suggests that most social policies fit all these principles equally well.

 This secular ideology met much resistance.
-In the 18the century the opposition came mainly from the churches, which were still quite powerful in those days.
+In the 18the century the opposition came mainly from the churches, which were still quite powerful.
 In the 19th century there was also opposition from the liberal and socialist emancipation movements that were more interested in freedom and equality than in happiness.
-In the early 20th century much opposition came from the then-virulent nationalism that laid more emphasis on glory of the nation than on the happiness of its inhabitants.
+In the early 20th century much of the opposition came from the then-virulent nationalism that laid more emphasis on glory of the nation than on the happiness of its inhabitants.

 All these ideologies lost power in the late 20th century, and partly for that reason the greatest happiness principle made a comeback.
 The recent emergence of happiness economics is part of that long-term ideological shift.

-The available data show first of all that the principle is feasible; happiness of a great number is possible in contemporary conditions and it is also possible to create more of it.
-The data also show that the promotion of happiness fits well with other ideals; happiness requires conditions that we value, such as freedom, and happiness fosters matters that we value, such as good health and civil behavior.
+The available data show that the principle is feasible: happiness of a great number is possible in contemporary conditions and it is also possible to create more of it.
+The data also show that the promotion of happiness fits well with other ideals; happiness requires conditions that we value, such as freedom, and happiness fosters matters that we value, such as good health and civil behaviour.
 Though happiness can conflict with these values in theory, it appears to match them in practice.

-Bentham, J. (1789).
-Introduction to the Principles of Morals and Legislation
+- Bentham, J. (1789).
+Introduction to the Principles of Morals and Legislation, London